 When is Timing an Issue?

 Not normal: Once you’re out of adolescence and have established your normal cycle range, any major timing changes could be problematic.
 Missing a few cycles when you aren’t pregnant?
 That’s something to discuss with your doctor.
-Bleeding outside of your regular period, or during sex?
+Bleeding outside of your regular period, or during or after sex?
 Another issue to discuss with a medical caregiver.
 Getting two periods in a month?
 Talk about it!
 Because changes in your cycle often indicate that your body is under stress.
-Figure out what’s causing stress before you develop other problems.
+Figure out what's causing stress before you develop other problems.

 Pain

 Normal: Mild discomfort during your period is normal, and should be easily managed with OTC medications.
-Standard cramps or period-related discomfort shouldn’t affect your day to day life.
+Standard cramps or period-related discomfort shouldn’t affect your day-to-day life.

 Lifestyle Changes